hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/_docs/firefox.md

 3. Run the tests from your terminal: `pytest test_firefox.py`

-This significantly improved solution demonstrates best practices for writing `pytest` tests, including mocking, parameterized tests, and robust exception handling.
+This significantly improved solution demonStartes best practices for writing `pytest` tests, including mocking, parameterized tests, and robust exception handling.
 Remember to adapt the fixtures and test cases based on the actual expected behavior of the `Firefox` class.
 Remember to replace placeholder paths and data with actual values.